lwjglgamedev/lwjglbook-bookcontents-leg/chapter17/chapter17.md

 ![Normal map texture](rock_normals.png)

 As you can see is if like we had applied a colour transformation to the original texture.
 Each pixel stores normal information using colour components.
-Once thing that you will usually see when looking at normal maps is that the dominant colours tend to blue.
-This is due to the fact that normals point to the positive z axis.
-The z component will usually have a much higher value than the x and y ones for plain surfaces as the normal points out of the surface.
-Since x, y, z coordinates are mapped to RGB, the blue component will have also a higher value.
+One thing that you will usually see when viewing normal maps is that the dominant colours tend to blue.
+This is due to the fact that normals point to the positive $$z$$ axis.
+The $$z$$ component will usually have a much higher value than the $$x$$ and $$y$$ ones for plain surfaces as the normal points out of the surface.
+Since $$x$$, $$y$$, $$z$$ coordinates are mapped to RGB, the blue component will have also a higher value.

 So, to render an object using normal maps we just need an extra texture and use it while rendering fragments to get the appropriate normal value.

 Let’s start changing our code in order to support normal maps.
 We will add a new texture instance to the ```Material``` class so we can attach a normal map texture to our game items.
 This instance will have its own getters and setters and method to check if the material has a normal map or not.

 ```java